 CSE is a form of child sexual abuse.
-CSE can occur over time or be a one-off occurrence and may happen without the child's immediate knowledge, for example through others sharing videos or images of them on social media.
-CSE can affect any child (including 16 and 17 year-olds) who has been coerced into engaging in sexual activities.
-It can involve force and/or enticement-based methods of compliance and may or may not be accompanied by violence or threats of violence.
+CSE can occur over time or be a one-off occurrence and may happen without the child's immediate knowledge for example through others sharing videos or images of them on social media.
+CSE can affect any child who has been coerced into engaging in sexual activities.
+This includes 16 and 17 year-olds who can legally consent to have sex.
+It can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence.